pflanze/xmlhub-indexer/README.md

 Once installed, you should be able to run the program via

-    xmlhub-build-index --help
+    xmlhub --help

 or giving it the path to your local git clone of the [xmlhub](https://cevo-git.ethz.ch/cevo-resources/xmlhub) repository

-    xmlhub-build-index path/to/your/checkout/of/xmlhub
+    xmlhub path/to/your/checkout/of/xmlhub

 which will update the `README.md` and `README.html` files in the xmlhub directory and commit any changes to those.
 You can then `git push` the changes.
-There is also a `--push` option that lets `xmlhub-build-index` do the latter, too.
+There is also a `--push` option that lets `xmlhub` do the latter, too.

-Note that `xmlhub-build-index` only reads files that have the suffix `.xml` *and are added to the repository*.
-If you create a new XML file, first run `git add path/to/your.xml` before running `xmlhub-build-index` (`git commit` is not strictly necessary, `add` is).
+Note that `xmlhub` only reads files that have the suffix `.xml` *and are added to the repository*.
+If you create a new XML file, first run `git add path/to/your.xml` before running `xmlhub` (`git commit` is not strictly necessary, `add` is).

-If there are errors in any of the XML files, `xmlhub-build-index` will not overwrite the files by default, and instead just writes the errors to he terminal.
+If there are errors in any of the XML files, `xmlhub` will not overwrite the files by default, and instead just writes the errors to he terminal.
 If you wish to proceed anyway (because you want to see the errors in the browser, or even push them to the repo for others to